 - Follow the Leader: In-Universe with "Mr. Peanutbutter's House", which was a flagrant rip-off of "Horsin' Around" in terms of setup.
 Season 4 even reveals its working production title was originally "Untitled Horsin' Around Knockoff".

 - When Sarah Lynn and BoJack hook up for the first time, she tells him that the only drug she needs is "horse."
 In season three, Goober explains to BoJack that "horse" is a street name for heroin, which Sarah Lynn eventually overdoses and dies from.
 Specifically, a variety called BoJack, known for its slogan: BoJack kills.

-- In 'Still Broken,' the Horsin' Around cast says they won't see each other until the next funeral.
-Everyone proceeds to look at BoJack due to his old age.
+- At Herb Kazzaz's funeral in 'Still Broken,' Sarah Lynn says they probably won't see each other until the next funeral.
+Everyone in the room proceeds to look at BoJack due to his old age.
 Sarah Lynn explains that she's so high, she doesn't know where she's looking.
 She's actually the next to die.